Regularization Implies balancedness in the deep linear network: Overview

 Here the Riemannian manifold $(\Md,g^N)$ is obtained by Riemannian submersion from $( ,\iota)$ through the map $\ww \mapsto X$.
 The metric may be described explicitly~\cite{GM-dln}.

 This statement is a synthesis of results from~\cite{ACH,Bah,MY-dln,MY-RLE} that identifies the learning flow as an equilibrium thermodynamic process. \end{remark}

 \begin{remark} Our regularizing flow~\eqref{eq:reg-gradient1} differs from what has been used in linear systems theory.
 Gradient flows on $\GLn$ that balance a triple $(A,B,C)$ (`balancing flows') have been studied by Helmke and Moore~\cite{Helmke-Moore}.
 These gradient flows were inspired by Brockett's double-bracket flow on $O_n$~ \cite{Brockett}.
 However, these works use the normal metric on $\GLn$ and $O_n$ respectively, not the induced metric $\iota$.
-In our view, it is necessary to use the induced metric instead because (i) this conforms to the Euclidean metric used in practice for deep learning; (ii) it allows us to include noise in a geometrically natural manner using Riemannian Langevin equations (cf. \S \ref{subsec:noise}). \end{remark} \begin{remark} Ness studied the gradient flow
+In our view, it is necessary to use the induced metric instead because (i) this conforms to the Euclidean metric used in practice for deep learning; (ii) it allows us to include noise in a geometrically natural manner using Riemannian Langevin equations (cf. \S \ref{subsec:noise}). \end{remark} \begin{remark} Kirwan and Ness studied the Morse theory of the squared moment map in their pioneering work on GIT~\cite{Kirwan,Ness}.
+Ness studied the related gradient flow~\cite[\S 3-7]{Ness} and analyzed its convergence properties.
+In our context, this regularizing flow, which we term the {\em Kirwan-Ness\/} flow, is given by~\footnote{The reader should note that we use a different normalization from Ness.
+We find it more convenient to use $\tfrac{1}{2}\|\mathbf{G}\|_2^2$ rather than $\|\mathbf{G}\|_2^2$.}